Zorro30/api_doc/README.md

 - [Search for a movie](#Search-for-a-movie)
 - [Add to wishlist](#Add-to-wishlist)

+## General API endpoints.
-General API endpoints that can be accessed without any authentication.
+This can be accessed without any authentication.

 |  API                   |  Result                                                      |
 |------------------------|--------------------------------------------------------------|